-- (a) To complete the New Connection, the Retailer will be required to initiate a Metering Service Works Install Meter Service Order to the MP/MC.
+- (a) To complete the New Connection, the Retailer will be required to initiate a Metering Service Works - Install Meter Service Order to the MP/MC.
 If a metering configuration is different from that requested by the Initiator, the MP should advise the Initiator of the metering configuration and the reason for it in the SpecialNotes field of the ServiceOrderResponse. - (b) To complete the New Connection, the Retailer will also be required to initiate a Supply Service Works Service Order with the applicable establish sub type to the DNSP.
-In those jurisdictions requiring Metering Installation Safety Certificate paperwork to be provided prior to the establishment of supply, the Safety Certificate ID should be provided with the Service Order or alternatively an indication that the safety certificate will be left on-site must be given. - (c) An Initiator should use the SpecialInstructions field in the subsequent Metering Service Works Service Orders to an MP or Supply Service Works Service Orders to a DNSP to advise the Recipient of any specific tariff or metering requirements that are not already provided.
+In those jurisdictions requiring Metering Installation Safety Certificate paperwork to be provided prior to the establishment of supply, the Safety Certificate ID should be provided with the Service Order or alternatively an indication that the safety certificate will be left on-site must be given. - (c) An Initiator should use the SpecialInstructions field in the subsequent Metering Service Works Service Orders to an MP or Supply Service Works Service Orders to a DNSP to advise the Recipient of any specific tariff or metering requirements that are not already provided. - (e)(d) In Victoria, following completion of an Allocate NMI and submission of required connections paperwork, retailers raising both the Supply Service Works -Establish Supply Service Order and Meter Service Works -Install Meter Service Orders at the same time can be assured of processing with all Victorian distributors.
+Further details and additional options on the approach to managing connection transactions by Victorian distributors are detailed in respective Retailer Handbooks.